abhisek-pmap/Product-Design/README.md

 	brew install git

-The Git installation is straightforward.
+The Git installation is straightforward, but to confirm, test the install with the following command, to check Git's version:

+	git version

 ## 4. Node.Js - Low-level Server Platform
 Node.js is a software platform that is used to build scalable network applications.
 Node.js utilizes JavaScript as its scripting language, and achieves high throughput via non-blocking I/O and a single-threaded event loop.